976580/Basic_project/README.md

 # Basic_project
-creating the new mini project
+creating the new mini project.